haoxuany/furiganalize-epub/README.md

 $ sudo make install
 ```

 Note that if you're using a Debian based system you may run into odd linking issues due to how it sets `LD_LIBRARY_PATH`.
-There are many ways to fix that, but basically good is your friend.
+There are many ways to fix that, but basically google is your friend.

-Run `mecab`, typing in a full Japanese sentence, press Enter, make sure that it actually works.
+Run `mecab`, type in a full Japanese sentence, press Enter, make sure that it actually works.
 That will save you a lot of trouble down the road.

 ### mlton build (recommended)